 Which electric underfloor heating system is most suitable?

-- The Combymat range lends itself to use in off-site construction projects where a floating floor is going to be fitted.
-The system allows for a significant amount of movement in the floor without issues and floating laminate floors can be installed directly on top, or it can be combined with overlay boards for floor coverings such as vinyl or carpet.
-If looking to use this system in bathrooms please consult Heat Mat’s technical team to discuss the electrical requirements.
+- The Combymat range lends itself for use in off-site construction projects where a floating floor is going to be fitted.
+The system allows for a significant amount of movement in the floor without issues, and floating laminate floors can be installed directly on top, or it can be combined with overlay boards for floor coverings such as vinyl or carpet.
+If looking to use this system in bathrooms, please consult Heat Mat’s technical team to discuss the electrical requirements.